hawkkiller/atelier/PROPOSAL.md

 Dart cannot cancel arbitrary `Future`s, but many operations can support cooperative cancellation.

-`TaskContext` should also act as a cancellation token.AtelierStateBindings
+`TaskContext` should also act as a cancellation token.

 Public API: